shiggityshwah/ProcessingChecklist/README.md

 2. Verify elements exist when the page loads
 3. For dynamic content, you may need to wait for AJAX to complete

-## Development

-For detailed development documentation, see **CLAUDE.md** which includes:
-- Complete architecture overview
-- Communication flow details
-- Configuration system design
-- Maintenance and customization guide
-- Common patterns and examples

-## License

-This extension is provided as-is for internal use.